Policy & Advocacy

-IRWA’s policy and advocacy efforts focus on ensuring that state water policies, water withdrawal permits, and regulatory decisions are protective of ecosystem health and include prudent water conservation measures.
-IRWA also comments on proposed projects that have a significant potential to impact the Ipswich River.
+Our policy and advocacy efforts focus on ensuring that federal, state and local water policies, water withdrawal permits, and regulatory decisions are protective of ecosystem health and include prudent water conservation measures.
+We also comment on proposed development projects that have a significant potential to impact the Ipswich River.

 Get to know the Issues of the Ipswich River:

-For more information about the Advocacy Campaign, please contact Wayne Castonguay.
+For more information about our policy and advocacy work, please contact Wayne Castonguay.

 Sustainable Management Management Initiative

 “Swimmie” is the nickname for the state’s “Sustainable Water Management Initiative” (SWMI).
-This is a major effort by the state environmental agencies to develop a better way to allocate and protect the state’s water.
-The overall goal, from IRWA’s perspective, is to have enough clean water for both people and the environment today and into the future.
+This is a major four-year long effort by the state environmental agencies to develop a better way to allocate and protect the state’s water which culminated in 2014.
+The overall goal, from our perspective, is to have enough clean water for both people and the environment today and into the future.
 To learn more about the initiative, click here.